 friends and cc us.
 We do all the rest and liaise with all your invitees, keeping you updated.
 It’s so easy!

 Don’t forget, bookings for 10 adults or more are eligible for Happy Hour on all spirits & cocktails from

 arrival to departure

 No. This is a non risk area for Malaria.
 All beds have dipped mosquito nets.
-Ten years of constantly cleaning the
+Twenty years of constantly cleaning the

 land means we only see mosquitoes at sun up and sun down despite being surrounded by jungle.
 Although I'd love to

 advocate herbal repellants for our environment I'm afraid chemical ones really work best.
 We recommend Off, or it's